HTML PROGRAMMING:HTML – Phrase Tags

 1. <mark> – Highlighted text

-• Highlights text as if using a marker.
+• Highlights text like a marker.

 1. <abbr> – Abbreviation